 The Toronto Debate Academy offers debate and public speaking classes and workshops to middle and high school students and to private clients.
 Our instructors are highly successful competitive debaters themselves, with years of experience competing and judging across Canada and the world.

-We offer weekly classes at numerous locations in the Greater Toronto Area.
+We offer weekly classes in North York and online.
 We also provide specialized workshops to academic and corporate clients.
 We adapt our curricula to suit your organization’s needs.
 To arrange for the Toronto Debate Academy to conduct a workshop at your school or workplace, please contact us.

 Rudi is a JD/MBA graduate who practiced law at a national firm before establishing the Toronto Debate Academy.
 Rudi is an accomplished competitive debater, and has spoken both at the National Championships and the World Universities Debating Championships.
 As a debate coach, Rudi has led students to success at the regional, provincial and national levels.
 His students’ recent competitive successes include being finalists at the World Schools Debate Championships and winning the Jr. National Championships, as well as, multiple top-ten finishes and championships at regional events.
 In addition to coaching debate, Rudi teaches a class in Law at York University.